jinghuazhao/Caprion/README.md

 [^edge]: **Microsoft Edge**

-    You can launch Edge using a module or a temporary user data directory if needed:
+    One can launch Edge using a module or a temporary user data directory if needed:

         module load ceuadmin/edge
         # ~/.config/microsoft-edge